m3tesim/Would-rather-react-redux-app/README.md

 # Would you rather (app powered by React and redux)

-this is the socend project from nanodegree cource by udacity ,it about a game where users can choose between two option , create questions and compete between them
+this project is about a simple Questions game where users can choose between two option , create questions and compete between them in the leaderBoard page you can live preview the project at [https://would-rather-react-redux-app.vercel.app/]

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+install the dependencies

 ### `npm start`